ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 To hide CF logs in the *Platform Logs* LogDNA instance, you must configure a LogDNA exclusion rule on this instance.
 {: important}

-Complete the following steps to configure an exclusion rule on the *Platform Logs* LogDNA instance:
+Complete the following steps to configure an exclusion rule on the *Platform Logs* LogDNA instance for each region:

-* You need to repeat these steps in any region where you want to stop viewing CF logs through the *Platform Logs* LogDNA instance.
+You must repeat these steps in any region where you want to stop viewing CF logs through the *Platform Logs* LogDNA instance.
+{: note}

-* You must have **manager** role on that instance to configure exclusion rules.
+You must have **manager** role on that instance to configure exclusion rules.
 {: note}

 1. [Log in to your {{site.data.keyword.cloud_notm}} account ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/login){:new_window}.